-- Tights, Leggings, and Yoga pants (or any other form fitting athletic pant) may not be worn as pants. - Tights or Leggings may be worn under a dress or tunic that is fingertip length.
+- Tights, Leggings, Yoga Pants (or any other form-fitting athletic pants) may not be worn as pants. [grades 4-12] - Tights or Leggings may be worn under a dress or tunic that is fingertip-length - Holes not above mid-thigh.

-Hair/Head Coverings/Jewelry/Tattoos
+Hair/Head Coverings/Jewelry

-- Hair shall be neat, clean, well-groomed, out of the student's eyes, and not distracting. - Facial hair shall be clean-shaven. - Hats, hoodies, visors, bandanas, do rags, beanies or any item that cover the head are not allowed in the building - Jewelry that is not noisy or distracting is acceptable.
-Wallet chains, spiked jewelry, boots with spikes, dog collars, and other accessories that pose safety hazards are prohibited. - Tattoos must be covered.
+- Hair shall be neat, clean, well-groomed, out of the student's eyes, and not distracting. - Facial hair shall be clean-shaven. - Hats, hoodies, visors, bandanas, do-rags, beanies, or anything that covers the head are not allowed in the building. - Jewelry/chains presenting a type of safety hazard or potential harm to others

-Pajamas/Loungewear
+Pajamas/Loungewear/Shoes